 Not only the intimacy of the brand we love, but their stirrup leathers are to die for.
 Stirrup leathers are that one item you cannot afford to buy cheap, they are so necessary in every day riding and so crucial in rider stability and safety.
 Phillipe and Carole from Pravins have clearly thought both of these conundrums through to minute detail in developing their revolutionary wide leathers.

 If you are anything like us, you go through at least 2-3 pairs a year when riding intensively because they stretch, they snap, they start to look shabby or the holes themselves stretch from never developing that longer leg that your instructor tells you is NEEDED to develop your seat…!
-Becs and I have been using the Pravins Leathers for over a year now and not one of these problems has cropped up as yet, the leathers are still looking fabulous and have not stretched a mm (I put them to the test and measured them against a brand new pair that have never been used).
+Becs and I have been using the Pravins Leathers for over a year [UPDATE 2021: nearly 4 years now!) and not one of these problems has cropped up as yet, the leathers are still looking fabulous and have not stretched a mm (I put them to the test and measured them against a brand new pair that have never been used).

 The leathers after being used regularly for a year or more.